eProsima/Fast-DDS/doc/dds-core-xtypes/README.md

 ```

 #### StructType
+Similarly to a *C-like struct*, a `StructType` represents an aggregation of members.
-You can specify an `StructType` given the type name of the structure.
+You can specify a `StructType` given the type name of the structure.
 ```c++
 StructType my_struct("MyStruct");
 ```
-Similar to a *C struct*, `StructType` represents an aggregation of members.
-Once it has been declared, any number of members can be added.
+Once the `StructType` has been declared, any number of members can be added.
 ```c++
 my_struct.add_member(Member("m_a", primitive_type<int>()));
 my_struct.add_member(Member("m_b", StringType()));